mkw-sp/mkw-sp/README.md

 The `out` directory will contain the generated binaries and assets.

-On subsequent builds only the last command needs to be run.
+The `configure.py` command only needs to be run when a file has been added or removed to the project, and can be skipped if only recompiling with changed files.

 ## Contributing